Communications Research Reports

-Below you will find our reports and fact sheets investigating attitudes and opinions on environmental, ocean, and climate change issues.
-Most of this research was conducted in the United States and Canada, but we also have data from seven other countries.
-From our regular monitoring of international research, we believe that overall findings and recommendations will apply in many cases in a range of countries.
-Of course, each situation is unique and we recommend getting to know your target audience very well to make conducting of outreach and engagement as effective as possible.
+Below you will find our reports that investigate attitudes and opinions on environmental, ocean, and climate change issues.
+Most of this research was conducted in the United States and Canada, but also includes data from seven other countries.
+From our regular monitoring of domestic and international research, we believe that overall findings and recommendations will apply in many cases in a range of countries.
+Of course, each situation is unique and we recommend getting to know your target audience very well to make your outreach and engagement as effective as possible.
 All of these files are free to download.

 - An Ocean of Opportunities (2015)

 - Special Reports on the Public Awareness of Ocean Acidification (2012)

 - America, the Ocean, and Climate Change (2009)

 - Tracking Surveys (2010-2013)

 - Special Reports on Youth and Climate Change (2010)

 - Original Research (1998-1999)